-Ms. Gibbs's day is divided between counseling and delivering services to our special education students.
-If you need to meet with Ms. Gibbs during the day, please follow the guidelines below:
+Ms. Redwine's day is divided between counseling and delivering services to our special education students.
+If you need to meet with Ms. Redwine during the day, please follow the guidelines below:

-STUDENTS - Students may drop by in-between classes or students may report to class and get their teacher's permission to see Ms. Gibbs during class time.
+STUDENTS - Students may drop by in-between classes or students may report to class and get their teacher's permission to see Ms. Redwine during class time.